google/skia/modules/canvaskit/canvaskit/README.md

 # Using the CanvasKit API

-See `example.html` and `node.example.js` for demos of how to use the API.
+See `example.html` and `node.example.js` for demos of how to use the core API.

+See `extra.html` for some optional add-ins like an animation player (Skottie) and a particles system.

 More detailed docs will be coming soon.